-Nakafeero tells me that Canada is accepting quite a few refugees from their camp in South Sudan and that her and her group of LGBTQ refugees may be interviewed soon.
+Nakafeero tells me that Canada is accepting quite a few refugees from their camp in EAC2 and that her and her group of LGBTQ refugees may be interviewed soon.

 Whether this will actually give them asylum in Canada remains to be seen, but the very hope of that happening gives them strength.